Online Course FAQ

 What equipment do I need?

-As this is an online course you will need a computer and a good internet connection.
+As this is an online course you will need a computer or laptop to enable you to engage with the materials fully, and a good internet connection.

 Which books do I need to buy?